FlorianGoussin/react-split-layout/README.md

 # React Split Layouts

-In this React layout experiment, we are trying to replicate Golden Layout.
+In this React layout experiment, we are trying to replicate Golden Layout with css Flexbox and React Functional Components.